-P.800 speech samples
+P.SUPPL800 speech samples

-Except for the experiment p03, p06 and p07, the test samples for the P.800 tests are created by filtering clean mono sentences with room impulse responses generating the stereo/spatial speech samples.
-For some experiments the stereo/spatial speech samples are mixed with stereo/spatial background samples.
+Except for the experiment p03, p06 and p07, clean speech samples for the P.SUPPL800 tests are created by filtering clean mono sentences with room impulse responses generating the clean stereo/spatial speech samples.
+Note that this clean stereo/spatial speech sample procedure applied regardless of whether the experiment is a clean speech or a speech with background experiment.